hyperledger-iroha/iroha-2-docs/src/help/installation-issues.md

 ## Troubleshooting Python toolchain

-When you install the Python Wheel package using pip on the "[client setup](/guide/tutorials/python#_1-iroha-2-client-setup)" step, you may encounter an error like:
+When you install the Python Wheel package using pip during [Python client setup](/guide/tutorials/python.md), you may encounter an error like:
 "iroha_python-*.whl is not a supported wheel on this platform".

 This error means that pip is outdated, so you need to update it.